google-deepmind/fancyflags/README.md

 flagsaver.flagsaver(**{'replay.capacity': 100, 'replay.priority_exponent': 0.5})
 ```

-Also watch out for this gotcha if setting dict flag values inside a `flagsaver`
+### Be careful when setting flag values inside a `flagsaver` context

-context.
-(If possible we recommend avoiding setting the flag values inside the
+If possible we recommend that you avoid setting the flag values inside the
-context altogether, and passing the override values directly to the `flagsaver`
+context altogether, and instead pass the override values directly to the
-function as above.)
+`flagsaver` function as shown above.
+However, if you _do_ need to set values
+inside the context, be aware of this gotcha:

-This syntax does not work properly.
+This syntax does not work properly:

 ```python
 with flagsaver.flagsaver():